Aside from yoga, there are many things to do in Rishikesh. So here’s our list of other places to visit whilst in town.

 One of the most popular of those is The Beatles ashram.

-An ashram the famous British band visited in the 60’s where they attended meditation teachings and wrote many songs which later appeared on albums such as ‘Abbey Road’ and ‘The White Album’.
+This is an ashram the famous British band visited in the 60’s where they attended meditation teachings and wrote many songs which later appeared on albums such as ‘Abbey Road’ and ‘The White Album’.

 To this day the city still thrives off their visit and has taken full advantage of enhancing tourism by creating all types of artwork and even opened a Beatles themed cafe.